operand/agency/site/_articles/creating_spaces.md

 ## Instantiating and Destroying `Space`s

-`Space` instances manage a number of threads and subprocesses during their lifetime.
+`Space` instances manage a number of resources during their lifetime.

 To destroy a `Space`, simply call its `destroy` method.
 This will clean up all resources used by the space, along with any agents within the space.